Mediterranean Journal of Migration

 Guidelines for submissions

 All articles submitted for consideration will first be assessed by the Editorial Board, to evaluate whether they are compatible with the Journal’s specific focus.
-Submissions deemed to be compatible will subsequently be subjected to double-blind peer review by relevant topic experts.
+Submissions deemed to be in line with the Journal’s scope will subsequently be subjected to double-blind peer review by relevant topic experts.

 • Article length: 6,000 - 9,000 words (excluding references)